tristan-hornetz/ridl/README.md

 To successfully run these exploits, an x86_64 Intel CPU with SMT (Hyperthreading) and a fairly modern Linux-based OS are required.
 The demos will not run on Windows or any other OS directly.
 We also recommend using a CPU with Intel TSX, but this is not strictly required.

-You will need root permissions for some demos.
+You will need root permissions.

 **Dependencies**